Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Experimental Settings

 \section{Experimental Settings}

-\textbf{Data Preprocess.} We follow the same settings of~\cite{li2021compositional} and~\cite{keysers2019measuring} to preprocess CoGnition and CFQ datasets separately.
-For CoGnition, we use an open-source Chinese tokenizer\footnote{https://github.com/fxsjy/jieba} to preprocess Chinese and apply Moses tokenizer\footnote{https://github.com/moses-smt/ \\ mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl} to preprocess English.
-We employ byte-pair encoding (BPE)~\cite{sennrichetal2016neural} for Chinese with 3,000 merge operations, generating a vocabulary of 5,500 subwords.
-We do not apply BPE for English due to the small vocabulary (i.e., 2000).
-For CFQ, we use the GPT2-BPE tokenizer\footnote{https://github.com/facebookresearch/fairseq/ \\ blob/main/examples/roberta/multiprocessing\_bpe\_encoder.py} to preprocess source and target English text.

-\textbf{Setup.} For CoGnition, we set hidden size to 512 and feed-forward dimension to 1,024.
+For CoGnition, we set hidden size to 512 and feed-forward dimension to 1,024.
 The number of encoder and decoder layers are 6, 6 and the number of attention heads are 4.
 The model parameters are optimized by Adam \cite{adam}, with $\beta_{1} = 0.9$, $\beta_{2} = 0.98$.
 The learning rate is set to 5e-4 and the number of warm-steps is 4000.
 We set max tokens as 8,192 tokens for iteration.
 We use one GeForce GTX 2080Ti for training with 100,000 steps and decoding.
 We report the average performance over 6 random seeds provided in~\citet{li2021compositional}.
+We train all \textsc{CompoSition} models from scratch.
 For CFQ, we use the base RoBERTa with 12 encoder layers, which is combined with a Transformer decoder that has 2 decoder layers with hidden size 256 and feed-forward dimension 512.
 We use a separate target vocabulary.
 The number of attention heads are 8.
 The model parameters are optimized by Adam \cite{adam}, with $\beta_{1} = 0.9$, $\beta_{2} = 0.98$.
 The learning rate is set to 1e-4 and the number of warm-steps is 4000.
 We set max tokens as 4,096 tokens for iteration.
 We use one GeForce GTX 2080Ti for training with 45,000 steps and decoding.
 We report the average performance over 3 random seeds provided in~\citet{zheng2021disentangled}.
+We train \textsc{CompoSition} built on top of RoBERTa with full parameter fine-tuning.